palantir/foundry-platform-typescript/README.md

 ### Updating Platform SDKs

-PR's to bump the generated SDK are automatically created with the title `Excavator: Upgrade API Version`.
+PRs to bump the generated SDK are automatically created with the title `Excavator: Upgrade API Version`.
 Platform SDKs should not be manually regenerated.

 ### Updating OSDK docs specification